 Einstein added one more term to the left side of his equation, and he called it the cosmological constant.

-Thus, Einstein called cosmological constant his biggest blunder.
+Thus, Einstein called the cosmological constant his biggest blunder.
 According to Einstein, the constant would be the repulsive force that stabilizes the inward pull of gravity.
 But this is not the end.

 ★ Gravitational Lensing: According to Einstein’s General Theory of Relativity, the space-time can bend, flex, and warp under the influence of mass and energy.
 One of the most remarkable components of Einstein’s theory of general relativity is that Gravity bends light.
 When astronomers refer to lensing, they are talking about an effect called gravitational lensing.

 Gravitational lensing is a phenomenon in which massive object like galaxy clusters can act as a lens and is capable of bending the light as well as distorting the images of objects lying beyond that mass forming multiple images.
 This effect is analogous to that produced by the lens.
 How some lenses can converge or diverge light, while stick submerged in water appears bent.
-Similarly, lenses are used in a magnifying glass work by bending light rays that pass through them in a process known as refraction through which one can focus the light, wherever he desired to.
-The gravitational field of a massive object covers vast region into space that causes light rays passing close to that object to be bent and refocused somewhere else giving arise to multiple images.
+Similarly, lenses used in a magnifying glass works by bending light rays that pass through them in a process known as refraction through which one can focus the light, wherever he desired to.
+The gravitational field of a massive object covers a vast region into space that causes light rays passing close to that object to be bent and refocused somewhere else giving arise to multiple images.

 The lensing effects result in multiple copies of images as we discussed earlier.
-Likewise, By analyzing the distribution of multiple image copies, Scientists have been able to map the distribution of dark matter around the different galaxy clusters.
+Likewise, by analyzing the distribution of multiple image copies; Scientists have been able to map the distribution of dark matter around the different galaxy clusters.
 And now, by studying where that lensing appears in the sky, an international team of scientists has released a detailed, 3D map distribution of dark matter.

-Furthermore, Multiple images of an object appear when the lens is extremely massive, and such lensing is called strong lensing.
-However, Even small light objects like we, planets, etc can make lensing effect with minute distortion.
+Furthermore, multiple images of an object appear when the lens is extremely massive, and such lensing is called strong lensing.
+However, even small and light objects like we, planets, etc can make a lensing effect with minute distortion.
 The lensing effect takes place on all scales.
 By definition, everything in the universe can act as a gravitational lens; your observational technique just has to be sensitive enough to detect the lensing.
 Weak Gravitational lensing has even been proved by characterizing the mean distribution of dark matter through studying apparent shear deformation of the adjacent background galaxies.
 The mass-to-light ratios obtained correspond to dark matter densities predicted by other large-scale structure measurements.

 In the early universe, the ordinary matter was ionized and interacted strongly with radiation via Thomson Scattering.
 Dark matter does not interact directly with radiation, but it does affect the CMB by its gravitational potential (mainly on large scales), and by its effects on the density and velocity of ordinary matter.
 Therefore, Ordinary matter and dark matter evolve differently with time and leave different imprints on the cosmic microwave background.
 The cosmic microwave background is very close to a perfect blackbody but contains very small temperature anisotropies of a few parts in 100,000.
 A sky map of anisotropies can be decomposed into an angular power spectrum, which is observed to contain a series of acoustic peaks at near-equal spacing but different heights.